 - Collaboratively leads others through long-term, strategic planning;

-- Oversees the WCEA/WASC ongoing accreditation process and where appropriate delegating tasks to team members;
+- Oversees the WCEA/WASC ongoing accreditation process and where appropriate, delegates tasks to team members;

 - Contributes to the building of positive morale among faculty, staff and students;

 - Manages and resolves conflicts and crises promptly and effectively;

 - Supports the school’s advancement efforts as needed;

 - Models integrity and promotes high ethical and professional standards in all interactions with the stakeholders in the school;

 - Presents on best practices at national conferences including the National Coalition of Girls’ Schools and the annual conference for schools sponsored by the CSJ.